Piles Surgery

 - Hemorrhoid removal (hemorrhoidectomy): Hemorrhoidectomy is an effective way to treat severe or recurring hemorrhoids.
 Complications may include temporary difficulty emptying your bladder, resulting in urinary tract infections.
 This complication occurs mainly after spinal anesthesia.
 Most people have some pain after the procedure, which medications can relieve.
 Taking a sitz bath may also help.

 - Laser Piles Removal: The laser treatment for piles is a minimally invasive treatment and is best suited for people who may hesitate to undergo open surgery.
-The procedure involves using a diode laser to ablate and destroy the blood vessels that caused piles.
+The procedure involves using a diode laser to ablate and destroy the blood vessels that cause piles.

 - Hemorrhoid stapling: This procedure, called stapled hemorrhoidopexy, blocks blood flow to hemorrhoidal tissue.
 It is typically used for internal hemorrhoids.
 Stapling generally involves less pain than hemorrhoidectomy and allows for a quicker return to regular activities.
 Stapling has been associated with a greater risk of recurrence and rectal prolapse, in which part of the rectum protrudes from the anus.
 Other complications may include bleeding, urinary retention, pain, and sepsis - a rare, life-threatening blood infection.